gksr15/Tahoe_trail/README.md

 This project demonstrates that transformer-based models can learn biologically meaningful patterns in single-cell gene expression profiles and use them to predict drug mechanism of action in a clinically relevant context — KRAS-mutant pancreatic cancer.
 Even with a reduced dataset and a limited number of training epochs, the model achieved moderate accuracy on unseen data, suggesting it captures core transcriptomic signatures of drug response.

-This work lays the foundation for extending such models to more complex tasks like drug synergy prediction, pathway activation profiling, or personalized drug response modeling.
-Future work could improve interpretability and robustness by integrating model explanation techniques like SHAP or attention-based gene scoring.

 ## Future Directions